John Coghlan (drummer): John Coghlan's Quo

-His last released song, "Lockdown", refers to the COVID-19 lockdown in the United Kingdom.
-Coghlan's last musical performance with John Coghlan's Quo took place in Burford, England on 14 October 2022.

 Status Quo reunion

-In 2012 Coghlan, along with bandmates Rick Parfitt, Francis Rossi and Alan Lancaster, reunited for a special one-off jam session at Shepperton Studios in Surrey, for the band's first ever cinematic documentary Hello Quo!, directed by Alan G. Parker.
+In 2012 Coghlan, along with bandmates Rick Parfitt, Francis Rossi and Alan Lancaster, reunited for a special one-off jam session at Shepperton Studios for the band's first cinematic documentary Hello Quo!, directed by Alan G. Parker.
 It was the first time the four had all been in the same room and played together since Coghlan left in 1981.

 In October 2012, the same month as Hello Quo! was released, it was announced that the classic line-up of Status Quo were having a one-off reunion tour across the UK planned for March 2013: their first tour together in 32 years.
-Tickets went on sale in November and sold out in under twenty minutes.
+Tickets went on sale in November and sold out in under 20 minutes.
 The tour consisted of nine shows, the first being at Manchester Apollo and including two back-to-back dates at Hammersmith Apollo, with the final gig at Wembley Arena on 17 March 2013.
 Footage was released as a Blu-ray / DVD / CD on 30 September 2013.
 There was another reunion tour in 2014, accompanied by further CD/DVD/Blu-ray releases.

 Personal life

 Coghlan has one daughter, Charlotte, from his marriage to first wife Carol.
-As a consequence of his life as a band member, Coghlan moved around for several years before making his home in Ballasalla, Isle of Man for ten years.
+As a consequence of his life as a band member, Coghlan moved around for several years before making his home in Ballasalla, Isle of Man, for ten years.
 Coghlan now lives in Shilton, Oxfordshire with Gillie, his second wife of more than 30 years.
 Gillie worked in the music business, including for the agents at MAM, NEMS and Bron, who represented bands such as Hall & Oates, Black Sabbath, Nils Lofgren, Hot Chocolate, Barclay James Harvest and Ace.
-Gillie has competed in, and won, many TV quiz shows over the years, including the Chase, The Weakest Link and Sale of The Century International representing England.
+Gillie has competed in, and won, many TV quiz shows over the years, including The Chase, The Weakest Link, Lose a Million and Sale of The Century International representing England.
 John and Gillie featured in an episode of The Life Laundry which looked at much of his music memorabilia.

-Coghlan has a love for 4-wheel drives and military vehicles (especially vintage), and the band participated in an off-roading video whilst he was with them.
-He is also the patron of the 'Westie ReHoming' charity which aims to find homes for West Highland White Terriers.
+Coghlan has a love for four-wheel drive and military vehicles (especially vintage), and the band participated in an off-roading video whilst he was with them.
+He is also the patron of the 'Westie ReHoming' charity, which aims to find homes for West Highland White Terriers.